 But after Sony Ericsson struggled for a while, guess who bought out who in the partnership?
 And so it was that the great Ericsson Mobile was swallowed up by Sony.
 It is sad that Sony is still struggling till today though.

 By the way, I got a recommendation for my friend.
-I am not telling you what non-Chinese smartphone it is.
+I am not telling you what non-Chinese smartphone brand it is.
 I don’t kiss and tell. *wink*